 Johnston Woods Bike Trails

-298 Brymer Creek Road This multi-use trail system is designed mainly for mountain biking on the 380-acre Johnston Woods Retreat Center property.
-The trail is currently 4.5 miles with plans for further development.
+This multi-use trail system is designed mainly for mountain biking on the 380-acre Johnston Woods Retreat Center property.
+It offers scenic views and is great for all skill levels.

 Mountain Bike Races

 In addition to the casual days of mountain biking one can do in the Ocoee Region, there are also several major mountain bike races that draw hundreds to the area every year.

 Cohutta 100 – This 100-mile mountain bike race on the Tanasi Trail System originates at the Whitewater Center and draws hundreds of riders from across the country.
 Entry fees and OWC user fees apply.

 SERC Mountain Bike Race – Cross-country, NORBA-sanctioned championship races for all age groups along the beautiful Tanasi Trail System.
 This race draws hundreds from across the country each year.

 Black Bear Rampage – Advertised as the premier mountain bike race of the year, the Black Bear Rampage is a 42-mile mountain bike race utilizing the best trails of the Tanasi Trail System in the Cherokee National Forest.
-Sponsored by Gary Fisher, Oakley and Scott’s Bicycle Centre of Cleveland.
-423-472-9891.